ybabakhin/zindi_wheat_growth/README.md

 * MixUp and CutMix augmentations
 * EffecientNet architectures
 * Treating the problem as a regression (didn't help even in the ensemble)
-* Stacking of 1st level models predictions
+* Stacking over the first level models predictions